Dr Anna Plyushteva

 Current Research

-Gender and care.
-Anna’s work on this theme has examined the gendered roles and lifecourse transitions in care-related mobility in the Philippines and the UK.
-Currently, Anna is Co-I on the ESRC-funded project Care on the Move (2024-2026, PI Middleton), which focuses on the everyday mobilities of children with non-visible disabilities.
+Care, gender, and mobility.
+Anna is Co-I on the ESRC-funded project Care on the Move (2024-2026, PI Middleton), which focuses on the everyday mobilities of children with non-visible disabilities in Oxford and Swindon.
+She has previously researched care, gender, and mobility in Manila, the Philippines, and London, UK.

 Everyday economies.
-This strand of work draws on economic sociology and geography to understand how households navigate economic and emotional relations.
+This strand of Anna’s work draws on economic sociology and feminist geography to understand how households navigate emotional-economic relations.
 Recent work under this theme has focused on transport affordability as a situated relation; the moral arguments around ‘fare evasion’; and the negotiation of money worries within intimate relationships.

 Teaching and Supervision